glotzerlab/garnett/doc/quickstart.rst

 Example use with HOOMD-blue
 ===========================

-The **glotzformats** frames can be used to initialize HOOMD-blue by creating snapshots with the :py:meth:`~.Frame.make_snapshot` method or by copying the frame data to existing snapshots with the :py:meth:`~.Frame.copyto_snapshot` methods:
+The **garnett** frames can be used to initialize HOOMD-blue by creating snapshots with the :py:meth:`~.Frame.make_snapshot` method or by copying the frame data to existing snapshots with the :py:meth:`~.Frame.copyto_snapshot` methods:

 .. code-block:: python

     from hoomd import init
     # For versions <2.x: from hoomd_script import init

-    from glotzformats.reader import PosFileReader
+    from garnett.reader import PosFileReader

     pos_reader = PosFileReader()
     with open('cube.pos') as posfile: